PsyTask | API Docs

 NPM Version NPM Downloads jsDelivr hits (npm)

 JavaScript Framework for Psychology tasks.
-Make psychology task development like making PPTs.
-Compatible with the jsPsych plugins.
+Make development like making PPTs.

 via NPM: